meet sturla atlas, the fashion-forward icelandic hip-hop act opening for justin bieber

 J: The darkness certainly feels a lot longer than the brightness.
 But then, when the winter starts to come, you're pretty thankful that you're gonna get some darkness in your life, because you need that at times!
 You're pretty happy that it's not gonna be sunny 24/7 anymore, but then when Christmas is over and it's dark and windy and cold and there's nothing positive on the horizon, it can get really frustrating.

-S: I remember when we were like 20, we went to California in August and travelled through Mexico and Central and South America.
+S: I remember when we were like 20, we went to California in August and traveled through Mexico and Central and South America.
 We came back at the end of December when it was the darkest season and we were really tanned and beautiful looking and we saw all the other people here and they were so pale!
 It looked like they were dying.

 J: Like a haunted house.